AJMansfield/Intelligence-Core-Public/kttu02.md

 Even for them, apparently, these tubers had to be processed somehow before they could be eaten.

 In that moment, the ice breaks, and conversation flows freely.
-You don't understand most of their words, but you don't need to to understand that you'd been judged and found worthy.
+You don't understand their words, but you don't need to to understand that you'd been judged and found worthy.
 You just follow along as best you can &mdash; you'll need to learn the local language eventually &mdash;
   and comment in your own language as it seems appropriate.